cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-set.md

 :   Specifies that the command takes effect for only the current transaction.
 After `COMMIT` or `ROLLBACK`, the session-level setting takes effect again.
 Issuing this outside of a transaction block emits a warning and otherwise has no effect.

 configuration_parameter
-:   The name of a settable Greenplum Database run-time configuration parameter.
+:   The name of a settable Cloudberry Database run-time configuration parameter.
 Only parameters classified as *session* can be changed with `SET`.
 See Server Configuration Parameters for details.

 value
 :   New value of the parameter.
 Values can be specified as string constants, identifiers, numbers, or comma-separated lists of these, as appropriate for the particular parameter. `DEFAULT` can be used to specify resetting the parameter to its default value (that is, whatever value it would have had if no `SET` had been issued in the current session).
 If specifying memory sizing or time units, enclose the value in single quotes.